rlaisqls/TIL/데브옵스 DevOps/AWS/Netwoking/EC2 Instance Connect Endpoint.md

 Imagine trying to connect to an EC2 instance within your VPC over the Internet.
 Typically, you’d first have to connect to a bastion host with a public IP address that your administrator set up over an IGW in your VPC, and then use port forwarding to reach your destination.

-[EC2 Instance Connect (EIC) Endpoint](https://aws.amazon.com/about-aws/whats-new/2023/06/amazon-ec2-instance-connect-ssh-rdp-public-ip-address/), a new feature that allows you to connect securely to you instances and other VPC resources from the Internet.
+[EC2 Instance Connect (EIC) Endpoint](https://aws.amazon.com/about-aws/whats-new/2023/06/amazon-ec2-instance-connect-ssh-rdp-public-ip-address/) is allows you to connect securely to you instances and other VPC resources from the Internet.
 With EIC Endpoint, **you no longer need an IGW** in your VPC, a public IP address on your resource, a bastion host, or any agent to connect to your resources.
 EIC Endpoint combines identity-based and network-based access controls, providing the isolation, control, and logging needed to meet your organization's security requirements.

 As a bonus, your organization administrator is also relieved of the **operational overhead** of maintaining and patching bastion hosts for connectivity.
 EIC Endpoint works with the [AWS Management Console](https://aws.amazon.com/console/) and [AWS CLI](https://aws.amazon.com/cli/).
 Futhermore, it gives you the flexibility to continue using your favorite tools, such as PuTTY and OpenSSH.